Finding the right officiant should be a Love Connection!

 Here’s what I DO believe: I believe in the innate decency of human beings, without the threat of hellfire.
 I aim for a life of reason, ethics, tolerance, and cooperation (I sometimes fall short!)
 So I could be considered a Secular Humanist.

 I also believe that I know very little about the universe in which we live.
-I doubt that my little monkey brain could even be capable of beholding the answer to the Ultimate Question of Life, the Universe, and Everything, and the idea that that answer would be readily available in this book or that one strikes me as unlikely and simplistic.
+I doubt that my little monkey brain could even be capable of beholding the answer to the Ultimate Question of Life, the Universe, and Everything.
 So I also fall into the Agnostic category.

-Finally, although I’m willing to admit that I don’t know for sure if there’s a god or not, I can tell you with certainty that I do not believe in any god.
-Even the most basic study of human history reveals our tendency to create stories to fill in the gaps in our knowledge.
+Finally, although I’m willing to admit that I can’t know for sure if there’s a god or not, I can tell you with certainty that I do not believe in any gods.
+Human beings tend to create stories to fill in the gaps in our knowledge.
 And as the only animal (presumably) with the awareness of our own mortality, we certainly have a solid motivation to wish for eternal life.
 But I do not believe in gods.
 Which makes me an Atheist.

 Where I'm at...